Darian Thompson

-Darian Thompson (born September 22, 1993) is a former American football Safety who is currently an assistant linebackers coach and quality control coach for the Dallas Cowboys.
-He played college football at Boise State University, and was drafted by the New York Giants in third round of the 2016 NFL Draft.
+Darian Thompson (born September 22, 1993) is an American professional football coach and former player who an assistant linebackers coach and quality control coach for the Dallas Cowboys of the National Football League (NFL).
+He played in the NFL as a safety.
+Thompson played college football for the Boise State Broncos, and was selected by the New York Giants in third round of the 2016 NFL draft.

-Early years
+Early life

 Thompson attended Paraclete High School in Lancaster, California.
 He played defensive back and wide receiver.
 For his career he had 152 tackles and 12 interceptions.

 As a senior, he set school records with 52 receptions for 953 yards and 13 touchdowns.
 Thompson was rated as a three-star recruit and committed to Boise State University to play college football.

 College career

 After redshirting his first year at Boise State in 2011, Thompson appeared in all 13 games, with six starts, as a redshirt freshman in 2012.
 For the season he had 43 tackles and three interceptions.

 As a sophomore in 2013, he started all 13 games and recorded 63 tackles and four interceptions.

 Thompson again started all 13 games as a junior in 2014.
 He recorded 71 tackles and seven interceptions and was named a second-team All-American by CBSSports.com.

 As a senior in 2015, Thompson tied Eric Weddle's Mountain West Conference record for career interceptions.
 Later in the same season, in a game against UNLV, Thompson recorded his 19th interception of his career breaking the mark set by Weddle.